mehmethanturut/stm32f4xx_drivers/README.md

   A test application demonstrating the usage of the SPI driver by setting up basic SPI communication.

 - **002Testapp_SPI_Sl_arduino.c**
-  Another test application that interfaces the STM32 SPI as a slave with an Arduino, demonstrating SPI slave communication.
+  Another test application that interfaces the STM32 SPI as a master with an Arduino as a slave, demonstrating SPI communication.

 - **generate_documentation.bat**
   A script file to generate documentation for the project using Doxygen.